 - Wear photochromic lenses.
 These are the type of glass that turns dark when exposed to UV lights.

 - Polarized glasses can also help to cut the glare due to reflection.
-These are good when you are biking when raining or snowing.
+These are good when you are biking when it is raining or snowing.

 - Look for sunglasses or eye protection that covers all parts of the eyes making sure that there are no entry points for any insects or dust.

-- Protect your eyes by wearing wide-brimmed hats or visor.
+- Protect your eyes by wearing wide-brimmed hats or visors.